 “I tried to approach the image, the painted section particularly with a sense of energy and freedom, I’m nowhere near there yet, still a little rigid and driven on details too soon.
 Looking at some of Jenny Saville’s painting it looks like she has painted the details and then added a layer of abstract marks and shapes afterwards, I cant imagine myself being successful with that approach, I think I would end up defacing and destroying what I have done.”

-This section was to be quite loose, with blended soft marks.
+Charcoal This section was to be quite loose, with blended soft marks.
 I wanted to imply shape, little to no detail, suggesting that the ears are void of colour and nuance, dull, with no sharp trebly tones cutting through. again this section was built up in layers, rough shapes blocked in and then worked into the paper.
 It took me a while to be content with that final section, it didn’t feel worked on enough, but that wasn’t what I wanted.
 It needed to be a suggestion and vague.

+There are many things that turned out how I planned with the drawing.
 I was happy with how vibrant it all looked, I had thought a paler pallette (as per the Jenny Saville examples) initially, but with the addition of the bold “Klimt” pattern I think it works better with a bit more saturated colour.
 The painted area although it didn’t seem as experimental at first was a good primer for the start of a new direction in my own personal style, with time and repetition I feel I could happily arrive at something more free and loose, and less reliant on outlines and underdrawings which have the potential to make the image seem rigid.

+I was hoping for something a bit more distinct and abstract, like I said earlier, the shapes and marks that Jenny Saville uses really appeals to me.
 I was once told If you want to play your guitar like a certain person, then the best place to start is with who inspired them, then you can truly approach it with authenticity.
 This makes a lot of sense, I don’t want to copy someone else, I want to further develop and grow into my own style and way of doing things so I am in a way happy that it didn’t come out the same as a Jenny Saville, or even reach a new style by easily completing one drawing, I will continue to find inspiration in others, read about who they was inspired by and continue to develop my own voice, by using the same energy and approach I imagine they used.
 This assignment has been a great start, It really has broadened my interest in the art of others and started an evolution of my own efforts.